Graph connections in your dataedit

 By default, Graph is configured to tune out noise in your data.
 If this isn’t a good fit for your data, use Settings > Advanced settings to adjust the way Graph queries your data.
 You can tune the graph to show only the results relevant to you and to improve performance.
 For more information, see Graph troubleshooting.

 You can configure the number of vertices that a search or expand operation adds to the graph.
 By default, only the five most relevant terms for any given field are added at a time.
 This keeps the graph from overflowing.
-To increase this number, click a field below the search bar, select Edit Settings, and change Terms per hop.
+To increase this number, click a field, select Edit Settings, and change Terms per hop.

 Block terms from the graphedit